What Is Earnest Money When Buying a Home in Los Angeles?

 Los Angeles Market Considerations for 2026

 Insurance concerns in fire-prone areas have added complexity to transactions.
-Some buyers are extending contingency periods to secure coverage, making strong earnest money deposits even more important to demonstrate commitment during longer due diligence periods.
+Some buyers extend contingency periods to secure coverage, making a strong earnest money deposit even more important to demonstrate commitment during longer due diligence periods.

 Ready to Make a Competitive Offer in Los Angeles?